thundergnat/Filetype-Magic/README.md

 This package is free software and is provided "as is" without express or implied warranty.
 You can redistribute it and/or modify it under the same terms as Perl itself.

-libmagic library and file utility v5.x author: Ian Darwin, et al.
+libmagic library and file utility v5.x author: Ian Darwin, Christos Zoulas, et al.

 LICENSE
 =======